Siege of Lal Masjid: Jamia Hafsa

 Jamia Hafsa is a madrassa for women adjacent to the Lal Masjid.
 It is considered the largest Islamic religious institution for women in the world, with more than 6,000 students.

 It was constructed by Maulana Muhammad Abdullah in 1989.
-After his assassination, supervision passed to his son Abdul Aziz and his spouse Umme Hassan, while Abdul Rashid ran a institution for boys known as Jamia Faridia.
+After his assassination, supervision passed to his son Abdul Aziz and his spouse Umme Hassan, while Abdul Rashid ran an institution for boys known as Jamia Faridia.
 Students were taught general subjects, including mathematics and geography but were not tested on these subjects; the only exams were on religious subjects.

 After 9/11

-Following the 11 September 2001 attacks on the United States, Pakistani President Pervez Musharraf announced his support for the US-led War on Terror.
+Following the 11 September 2001 attacks on the United States, Pakistani President Pervez Musharraf announced his support for the US-led war on terror.
 This declaration sparked conflict with the Lal Masjid, whose leadership was openly pro-Taliban.
-Abdul Aziz and Abdul Rashid denied having any links to banned terrorist organizations but were vehemently opposed to the War on Terror and the conflict in Afghanistan.
+Abdul Aziz and Abdul Rashid denied having any links to banned terrorist organizations but were vehemently opposed to the war on terror and the conflict in Afghanistan.
 They openly condemned Musharraf.

 In July 2005, Pakistani authorities raided the mosque in connection with their investigation into the 7 July 2005 London bombings, but the police were blocked by baton-wielding female students.
 After the raid, authorities apologized for the behavior of the police.